christy8059/independent-study/entries/entry_nine.md

 1. What the product is/ What is it for.
 2. How I got to the idea.
 3. The major component to make the product.
-4. The type of function it can do
+4. The type of methods to do different function
+5. MVP--> Product
 5. And the result of the project.

+Here is the link to [presentation](https://docs.google.com/presentation/d/11YfqLHhLeEaidDrLBBAY1oB_bvfIZNQTtrU2LlUwMa0/edit?usp=sharing)

 Throughout this independent lesson, I learned a lot.
 I learned to be independent on learning and figuring out the problems that occurred.
 This unit was like a pre-transition lesson because when I'm in college I'll have to do the same thing.
 I won't have a lot of resources to help me besides the internet.
 This is because someone has gone through the same situation as me before while learning about Twitter.
 Therefore issues that I have encountered or will encounter will surely be on the internet.